 Traditional investment wisdom suggests that you should invest in more aggressive stocks and bonds earlier in your investment life, and gradually move towards more safe investments as you get closer to retirement.
 In order to make the process simple for investors who don’t want to make a lot of decisions for themselves, the TSP created Lifecycle funds (L funds).
 These funds use pre-determined investment mixes designed to meet specific investment objectives based upon the target retirement date.
 L funds invest in the G, F, C, S, and I funds.
 The funds are automatically rebalanced as the L fund moves closer to its end date.
 The L funds are subject to all the same risks as the individual funds in which it is invested.
 L funds provide a simple, diversified portfolio that requires little effort on your part.

-You are not required to choose just one L fund, and can choose a portion of two if you think that best represents your desired outcomes.
 The choice of TSP fund is very individual and should include a comprehensive look at your entire retirement income portfolio.
 However, don’t let analysis paralysis mean that you don’t start contributing.
 If you have to, just pick one and get started.
 You can always change your mind later, and making adjustments is quick and easy online.

 After putting money into your Thrift Savings Plan (TSP) account, you will someday want to take distributions from your account.
 There are three basic situations for taking money out of your account: regular retirement distributions, in-service distributions, and loans (not technically a distribution.)